Dotneteer/spectrum-dotnet-engine/book/z80/z80-implementation.md

     - RESET
     - Non-Maskable Interrupt (NMI)
     - Maskable Interrupt (INT)
-    - HALT.
-When this signal is active, the CPU waits for 4 T-states and immediately completes the execution loop.
+2. If the CPU is halted, it waits for 4 T-states and immediately completes the execution loop.
-2. The CPU reads the next opcode byte from the address pointed by the PC register.
+3. The CPU reads the next opcode byte from the address pointed by the PC register.
 This activity takes 3 T-states
-3. The CPU increments the last seven bits of the R register and puts the value of the IR register-pair to the address bus.
+4. The CPU increments the last seven bits of the R register and puts the value of the IR register-pair to the address bus.
 Then, it triggers a memory refresh operation on physical hardware.
 In the emulator, we do not need this step.
-4. The CPU completes the processing of the opcode byte (this phase takes one T-state).
+5. The CPU completes the processing of the opcode byte (this phase takes one T-state).
 For the simplest instructions, it means completing the instruction.
 For instructions with data bytes, this step prepares for processing the rest of the instruction.
 For prefixed operations, the CPU prepares to carry on further processing.

-> *Note*: Of course, in step 4, executing instructions may take additional time, including memory and I/O port access and 16-bit arithmetic.
+> *Note*: Of course, in step 5, executing instructions may take additional time, including memory and I/O port access and 16-bit arithmetic.

 ## Handling Z80 Signals

-*TBD*
+The execution cycle first tests if there are any active signals to handle.
+Those are processed separately, following the priority order (RESET, NMI, INT).
+The Z80 CPU has other input signals, such as WAIT and BUSRQ.
+We do not need them for the ZX Spectrum 48K emulation.
+Nonetheless, we may need them later for emulating the communication with a peripheral device.
+Actually, the ULA uses the WAIT signal to delay the CPU while reading the screen memory.
+Nonetheless, we have a relatively simple way to emulate the delay without the need to watch the WAIT signal.

 ### Hard Reset and Soft Reset